thoomi/traffic-sign-classifier/writeup.md

 ### Writeup & Project Files

 #### 1. Writeup
 You're reading it!
-Following below I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+I will examine below the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 #### 2. Project Files

 You can find all project files in this [Github Repository](https://github.com/thoomi/traffic-sign-classifier).
-If you're looking specifically for the projects code, [here is a link to the implementation](https://github.com/thoomi/traffic-sign-classifier/blob/master/Traffic_Sign_Classifier.ipynb) as IPython notebook.
+If you're looking specifically for the project's code, [here is a link to the implementation](https://github.com/thoomi/traffic-sign-classifier/blob/master/Traffic_Sign_Classifier.ipynb) as IPython notebook.

 ---